populationgenomics/cpg-cost-control/README.md

    token and install the app on your Slack workspace.
 1. Invite the bot to the channel that you want to receive messages on:
    `/invite @gcp-cost-control`
-1. Back in the `billing-admin` GCP project, store the bot user OAuth access token in the Secret Manager as a secret using the name `slack-gcp-cost-control`.
+1. Back in the `billing-admin-290403` GCP project, store the bot user OAuth access token in the Secret Manager as a secret using the name `slack-gcp-cost-control`.
 1. Grant the previously created service account access to the secret by granting